crosbyliamj-a11y/IDK/README.md

 # Gamehub
 This website is for... educational purposes...
+# Info
-# next line To do the thing put in python3
+To do the thing put in: python3